-Proper mirror setting
+Proper mirror settings In the past, drivers were

-In the past, drivers were often taught mirror settings that caused overlap between the rear and side mirrors. which was less safe.
+often taught mirror settings that created an overlap between the rear and side mirrors.
+This is actually less safe because it increases the size of the blind spots.
 This is a great opportunity to update your own driving skills while teaching your teen!